Gildersleeve Mountain

 Gildersleeve Mountain is a summit located in Kirtland, Ohio, United States.

-Gildersleeve Mountain is interesting and important because it is within one of the largest and most densely populated metropolitan areas in the United States (regional population 2.9 million).
-It is a relatively unspoiled and unique area just 18 mi from downtown Cleveland.
-While this is not unique in a region where urban and suburban forest preserves abound, it is one of only two natural areas with higher elevations and unique rock outcroppings.
+Gildersleeve Mountain is within one of the largest and most densely populated metropolitan areas in the United States (regional population 2.9 million).
+It is a relatively unspoiled area just 18 mi from downtown Cleveland.
+It is one of only two natural areas with higher elevations and unique rock outcroppings.
 Little Mountain, which is near the Holden Arboretum, is similar to Gildersleeve Mountain but is accessible on guided walks only.
 Gildersleeve Mountain is located in the Chapin Forest Reservation of Lake Metroparks and is referred to as the "scenic overlook".